20th Annual National Symposium on Teacher Induction

 October 18-22, 2017

-- Conference Presentation: Rethinking Teacher Induction to have an Impact on Student Achievement, Teacher Practice and Teacher Retention.
+- Session: Innovative Approaches to New Teacher Preparation and Induction in the Great City Schools.
+Panel: Rethinking Teacher Induction to have an Impact on Student Achievement, Teacher Practice and Teacher Retention.
 Presented by Lynn Kepp.
+Friday, October 20th from 9:15-10:30am.
+Hope Ballroom A – 3rd Floor.

 Partner Event: 1440 Multiversity Education Conference: The Art and Science of Connecting Mind, Body, and Emotion for Student Success Conference